plusserver/docs/content/en/container/managed-kubernetes/documentation/kubernetes/autoscaling/hpa.md

 - HPA works only with stateless applications capable of replication or Stateful Sets that allow for persistence.
 - HPA doesn't work with Daemon Sets.
-- If the limits for pod metrics are not efficiently set, it may frequently terminate pods or waste resources.
+- If the limits for pod metrics are not set efficiently, pods may be terminated frequently or resources may be wasted.
 - HPA cannot be used in conjunction with VPA (Vertical Pod Autoscaler) based on the same metrics.
 - HPA cannot scale if the total cluster capacity is exhausted until new nodes are added to the cluster.

 ## How to Use HPA?

-To use HPA, you need to create a Kubernetes resource of type HorizontalPodAutoscaler.
+To use HPA, you need to create a Kubernetes resource of the type HorizontalPodAutoscaler.
 In this resource, you specify the deployment or Replica Controller to scale, the minimum and maximum number of replicas, and the target resource utilization or custom metrics.

 Here's an example configuration for HPA scaling based on Kubernetes metrics: